hchulkim/qsm-class/README.md

 0. Make sure you have installed `Docker` (https://docs.docker.com/desktop/setup/install/).
 1. Use terminal to navigate to the root project directory containing the `Dockerfile` file.
-2. Type `sudo docker build -t qsm .` in the terminal.
+2. Type `docker build -t qsm .` in the terminal.
 This will start the docker build process.

 > **IMPORTANT**: Depending on your computer, there can be some issues in the buildup stage.
 Skip this if you do not have any issue running the above command.
+> - You might get a permission error.
+In this case, add `sudo` command in the front.
+For example,  `docker build -t qsm .` will become  `sudo docker build -t qsm .`
-> - If the above command fails to fetch the necessary package to install from the network, try this command instead: `sudo docker build --network=host -t qsm .`
+> - If the above command fails to fetch the necessary package to install from the network, try this command instead: `docker build --network=host -t qsm .`
 > - Sometimes Docker build process could fail due to some network connection issue.
 If the build process fails with reasons related to such cases, try running it again.
 > - If docker build still fails, resort to option 2.

 3. Create a folder in your local machine to retrieve the results. e.g. `/home/username/Documents/output`
-4. Type `sudo docker run --rm -v /home/username/Documents/result:/home/project/shared_folder:rw qsm`
+4. Type `docker run --rm -v /home/username/Documents/result:/home/project/shared_folder:rw qsm`
 5. The results will be stored inside your `output` local folder.

 ### [Option 2] Manually setup necessary project environment and run `GNU Make`